 What is Chamomile Tea?

-Chamomile tea is derived from flowers and buds of the chamomile plant.
+Chamomile teas are derived from flowers and buds of the chamomile plant.
 Caffeine-free and gluten-free, it can be enjoyed by a variety of people regardless of health concerns, as it won’t cause anxiety or an upset stomach.
 Traditionally, it is a bedtime tea heralded for its calming effects.

 What Does Chamomile Tea Taste Like?